-Because DNSP market penetration is still low (remember, only 4.1 million out of 11.9 million dual-eligible beneficiaries are enrolled in a DSNP), beneficiaries may not know they are eligible for a DSNP.
-They may have Original Medicare only or be enrolled in a non-SNP Medicare Advantage plan, which may indicate that the beneficiary is potentially dual eligible.
+Because DNSP market penetration is still low (remember, only 4.1 million out of 11.9 million dual eligible beneficiaries are enrolled in a DSNP), beneficiaries may not know they are eligible for a DSNP.
+They may have Original Medicare only or be enrolled in a non-SNP Medicare Advantage plan.

-Be sure to listen for these and similar statements from beneficiaries.
-You can then verify their dual-eligibility status and help them find the right plan for them.
+Listen for these and similar statements from beneficiaries.
+You can then verify their dual eligibility status and help them find the right plan for them.
+Be sure to use the Medicaid Eligibility Tool in Vantage to see if the beneficiary qualifies for a DSNP plan in their area (if applicable).

-View the slideshow below for some hypothetical examples that may apply when you're discussing certain benefits.
+View the slideshow below for some hypothetical examples that may apply when you're discussing certain plan benefits.